-The previous post was devoted to configuring SQL Reporting in Windows Azure.
+The previous post was devoted to configuring SQL Reporting in Microsoft Azure.
 We've looked at two alternate configurations for report publishing services: as a service (SQL Reporting), and using an SQL Server virtual machine (SSRS).
 Now, let's have a look at the SQL Reporting services and the SQL Server configuration method which supports multi-tenant scenarios, when a single reporting service can be used for different data sources.

 Publishing the project